-This strawberry crumble recipe is very similar to my Strawberry Crumble Bars.
+My best homemade strawberry crumble dessert is very similar to my Strawberry Crumble Bars.
 If you prefer a strawberry dessert that is a bit lighter and doesn't require baking, be sure to check out this Strawberry White Chocolate Cheesecake recipe, which is always a winner on a hot summer day.

 Ingredients and substitutions

-Here's what you will need to make this crumble:
+Here's what you will need to make this easy strawberry crumble recipe:

 - Flour - Use plain, all-purpose flour.

-- Sugar - Golden caster sugar or demerara sugar will work particularly well as it adds even more crunch to the crumble.
+- Sugar - Any type of sugar (other than icing sugar) can be used.
+Golden caster sugar or demerara sugar will work particularly well, as it will add more crunch to the crumble.
 I'm using a mixture of both.
-You can also use granulated sugar as an alternative, but the end result will be different and not as crunchy.
-Brown sugar will always be best to use.

 - Butter - Salted or unsalted butter is fine to use.